Jaguar Land Rover: Operations

-In 2020, Jaguar Land Rover's UK production facilities were halted for the period from March 20 to April 20 due to coronavirus pandemic.
+In 2020, Jaguar Land Rover's UK production facilities were halted for the period from 20 March to 20 April due to COVID-19 pandemic.

 Products

 Jaguar Land Rover currently sells vehicles under the Jaguar and Land Rover marques.

 NOx emissions ratings

 In March 2019, Jaguar Land Rover became the first European car producer to submit new cars from its marques to AIR Index to receive NOx emissions ratings.